logangoins/logangoins.github.io/_posts/2024-7-23-ldap-relay.md

 ### Explanation - The Final Nail In The Coffin

-The first major account takeover technique through LDAP attribute wring is RBCD, or Resource Based Constrained Delegation.
+The first major account takeover technique through LDAP attribute writing is RBCD, or Resource Based Constrained Delegation.
 This attack type includes writing to the `msDS-AllowedToActOnBehalfOfOtherIdentity` attribute, allowing another SPN (Service Principal Name), to delegate to the target computer account as any user.
 This is why for the execution of an RBCD attack, we need control of any other SPN.
 The easiest way to get a free SPN, is by adding it yourself.
-By default all domain users can add Computer Accounts to the domain which are technically SPN's by default.
+By default all domain users can add Computer Accounts to the domain which technically include SPN's by default.
 This attack type is usually the most popular since it doesn't require an ADCS (Active Directory Certificate Services) CA (Certification Authority) to be configured on the domain, and the next two do.

 Another major technique is by using something called Shadow Credentials, or Shadow Creds.
 If you can write to the `msDS-KeyCredentialLink` LDAP attribute, you can acquire the NT hash of the target.
 Although this does come with some downsides.
 Since the `msDS-KeyCredentialLink` attribute is sometimes used for alternative Kerberos authentication, it could already be set in an environment, potentially disrupting operations if you decide to write to it.
 While the same could go for the `msDS-AllowedToActOnBehalfOfOtherIdentity`, it's significantly less likely to be set.
 It's always a good idea to check the attributes value before writing to it.

 The last technique is a relatively new technique at this time of writing.
 It's ESC14, as apart of SpecterOps's ADCS research.
 ESC14 details that if write access to the `altSecurityIdentities` attribute exists on the victim, and you have enrollment access on a certificate template, you can request a certificate as the victim.
-This happens because the `altSecurityIdentities` controls the targets explicit certificate mapping.
-Certificate mapping is how the domain correlates the user of computer in the certificate with a user or computer that actually exists on the domain for authentication.
+This happens because the `altSecurityIdentities` controls the target's explicit certificate mapping.
+Certificate mapping is how the domain correlates the user or computer in the certificate with a user or computer that actually exists on the domain for authentication.
 If the user is explicitly mapped to a certificate template it can allow us to authenticate as that user with the requested certificate.

 I won't be going over in-depth practical exploitation of ESC14 because functionality for writing `altSecurityIdentities` isn't quite implemented in `ntlmrelayx.py`